Fixed Price vs Time & Material Cooperation: Which One Better Suits Your Project?

 On the other hand, the software company can rest assured that they will get paid for their work even if the project completion is unexpectedly quick and smooth.

 Based on the final scope and detailed functionality, the tech team can easily calculate the time needed to present the client with the ready product.

-They quickly develop strong motivation with a clear plan and definite deadline, which drives their progress.
+They quickly develop strong motivation with a clear plan and definite deadlines, which drives their progress.

 As for the customers, this type of agreement allows them to keep abreast of the project milestones and detect any delays in the delivery.

-The fixed price model enables the service provider to work on the product development independently.
+The fixed price model enables the service provider to work on product development independently.

 Since everything is planned out upfront, there is little to no interference from the commissioning party.
 The client can hand project management responsibilities to the software house and wait to complete the work.

 Negotiating tasks, details, and conditions early on allows the client and the outsourcing company to develop a clear and shared vision of the end product.